duckida/yellow/README.md

 print("dice")
 print(num)
 ```
-To run the yellow interpreter, you can either run the file without an argument (opening a prompt that converts Yellow to Python), or run 'interpreter.py [filename].yellow' , which will convert to Python and run the code, giving you the output.
+To run the yellow interpreter, you can either run the file (`interpreter.py`) without an argument (opening a prompt that converts Yellow to Python), or run `interpreter.py [filename].yellow` , which will convert to Python and run the code, giving you the output.

+Yellow requires an internet connection.

-PLEASE NOTE: YELLOW CODE IS COMPILED USING AI AND CODE MAY MALFUNCTION.
+> PLEASE NOTE: YELLOW CODE IS COMPILED USING AI AND CODE MAY MALFUNCTION.
 ANY DAMAGE IS NOT THE FAULT OF YELLOW OR OPENAI.